Single Year level Classrooms ~ 2019 with the re-introduction of a multi-age classes for year 3/4 & 5/6

 Staff planning continues in occur in teams.
-The single year structure of classes consolidate our practice of teachers working in teams as we plan and implement classroom programs.
+The yea level structure of classes consolidate our practice of teachers working in teams as we plan and implement classroom programs.
 With a larger team involved, we are able to more fully take advantage of the many talents of our team members.
 The close partnership between teachers allow for interaction between classes, so that children are able to work both formally and informally with an increased number of sympathetic adults.
 Children benefit from seeing how adults work in teams in the real world of work.

 In the current climate we are required to use a great deal of resilience building along with the challenge of developing students' emotional intelligence.
 We have children who come from single parent or blended families for whom school needs to be both a nurturing place and offer chances to interact with children of varying ages.
 These corsage relationships are vital for children's development of cooperative skills and tolerance of diversity.